 Profile: Hamas Palestinian movement

 Hamas is the largest of several Palestinian militant Islamist groups.

 Its name is an Arabic acronym for the Islamic Resistance Movement, originating as it did in 1987 after the beginning of the first intifada, or Palestinian uprising, against Israel's occupation of the West Bank and Gaza Strip.

-Hamas as a whole, or in some cases its military wing, is designated a terrorist organisation by Israel, the US, EU, Canada and Japan due to its long record of attacks and its refusal to renounce violence.
-Under the group's charter, Hamas is committed to the destruction of Israel.
+Hamas as a whole, or in some cases its military wing, is designated a terrorist group by Israel, the US, EU, and UK, as well as other powers.
+Under its charter, the group is committed to the destruction of Israel.

-But to its supporters it is seen as a legitimate resistance movement.
+To its supporters, though, Hamas is seen as a legitimate resistance movement.

-In 2006, Hamas won a stunning victory in the Palestinian Legislative Council (PLC) elections, but tensions with the rival Fatah faction of Palestinian Authority President Mahmoud Abbas heightened.
+In 2006, Hamas won a stunning victory in the Palestinian Legislative Council (PLC) elections, but tensions with the rival Fatah faction of Palestinian Authority (PA) President Mahmoud Abbas heightened.